joone/MSEdgeExplainers/DelayedMessages/explainer.md

 Returns a `DOMHighResTimeStamp` representing the duration taken by the receiving context to deserialize the attached data from the message.
 This occurs before `processingStart`.

+### `PerformanceDelayedMessageTiming.taskCount`
+Returns the total number of queued tasks blocking the postMessage event.

+### `PerformanceDelayedMessageTiming.scriptTaskCount`
+Returns the total number of all entry-point JavaScript tasks, including those with a duration les than 5ms.

+### `PerformanceDelayedMessageTiming.totalScriptDuration`
+Returns the cumulative duration (in milliseconds) of all script entries listed in the scripts property.

 #### `PerformanceDelayedMessageTiming.messageType`

 Returns a string indicating the type of `postMessage` communication.
 Possible values: